refact0r/personal/src/content/blog/bus/+bus.md

     import CaptionImage from '$lib/components/CaptionImage.svelte';
 </script>

 This strange little project started one April afternoon in 2022 when I was waiting for the bus to take me home from school.
-For some context, my school is unfortunately located in a way that it takes a transfer across two buses to get home, meaning there are multiple possible routes.
-Because the whole trip takes about 50 minutes on average, I'm always looking for the fastest route.
+For some context, my school is unfortunately located in a way that it takes a transfer across at least two buses to get home, meaning there are multiple possible routes.
+Because of this, I'm always looking for the fastest route.

 So on this spring afternoon, I opened up Google Maps, clicked the first option, and walked to the corresponding bus stop.
 I expected the bus to arrive in a few minutes, because that's what Google Maps said.
 But 20 minutes later, it still had not arrived.
 I opened Google Maps again.
 The same bus was now supposedly 10 minutes away.
 Frustrated, I ran to a different bus stop to try another route.
 Just as I arrived, the bus I was waiting for earlier passed by (even though it was still 6 minutes away on Google Maps).
 If only I had waited a few more minutes, I would have caught it.
-I ended up waiting another 15 minutes for the second bus, which also happened to be late.
+I ended up waiting another 15 minutes for the second bus.

 This infuriating experience, along with multiple others, led me to wonder: why are bus ETAs sometimes so inaccurate?
-I decided to look into how they created, and if there was a way to make them more accurate.
+I decided to look into how they were generated.

 ___

 **Note:** ETA stands for Estimated Time of Arrival, which is the predicted time a vehicle will arrive at a stop.
-In this article, I may also use the term "arrival time prediction" to refer to the same thing.
+I may also use the term "arrival time prediction" to refer to the same thing.
 ___

 ## transit apps and gtfs